Help Hub — Attention Training FAQs.

 3. Check you have successfully purchased the TRAIN upgrade

-You will need to have purchased the TRAIN upgrade before you can access TRAIN.
+You will need to have purchased the TRAIN upgrade before you can access the app.
 Please log in to the TALi app and select your child to ensure you have successfully purchased and unlocked TRAIN.

 Can I log in to TRAIN with more than one device?

-If you have another device active and need to clear a device, you will need to log into the portal.
-Once you log in, click on your name on the top right hand side and click on ‘Clear Device’.
-You will then be able to remove any devices that is currently active.
+If you have another device active, you will need to log in and clear it from the portal.
+Once you log in, click on your name on the top right-hand side and click on ‘Clear Device’.
+You will then be able to remove any other active devices.
 If you’re still having trouble logging into TRAIN, please email us.

 What are the benefits of TRAIN for my child?

-TRAIN is a digital training program designed to improve your child’s attention skills.
+TRAIN is a world-first digital program to train attention skills in early childhood.
 Research has shown that this type of training is linked to a number of immediate and long-term benefits, including improved academic performance, employment opportunities, social skills and general wellbeing.
 You can read more about the scientific research here.

 What does TRAIN cost?

-To purchase the TRAIN upgrade, log in to the TALi app, select your child and follow the prompts.
+To purchase TRAIN, log in to the TALi app, select your child and follow the prompts.